youshido-php/GraphQL/README.md

  - bulk requests and responses to avoiding waiting for multiple HTTP handshakes
  - easily generated documentation and incredibly intuitive way to explore created API
  - clients will be much less likely to require backend changes

-> Current package is and will be trying to be kept up to date with the latest revision of the official GraphQL Specification which is now of April 2016.

-> Symfony bundle is available by the link – [http://github.com/Youshido/GraphqlBundle](http://github.com/Youshido/GraphqlBundle)

-> If you have any questions or suggestions – let's talk on [GraphQL Gitter channel](https://gitter.im/Youshido/GraphQL)

 ## Table of Contents